yihui/yihui.org/content/en/2023-10-09-shorten-code.md

 There is nothing wrong with the code.
 I'd actually call it professional.
-For example, it carefully checks if the **evaluate** package is installed, finds its version number, and set options conditionally.
+For example, it carefully checks if the **evaluate** package is installed, finds its version number, and sets options conditionally.

 My own coding style is that I prefer using shorter variable names (single letters if possible) inside a function if the function is relatively short.
 I